MaingiMuema/The-internet-and-web/README.md

 # The-internet-and-web
-This is a course covering the internet and web.
+Articles about coering topics on the internet and web.